-Being involved in an accident on your bicycle or as a pedestrian is traumatic and stressful.
+Being involved in an accident on your bicycle is traumatic and stressful.
 Injuries can range from minor bumps and bruises to traumatic brain or spinal cord injuries.
-At Regan Zambri Long, our nationally recognized personal injury lawyers are here for you.
+At Regan Zambri Long, our DC bicycle accident lawyers are here for you.
 We offer free consultations to talk through your legal options.
 We understand that insurance companies seem too big and too scary to take on, but we can help.
 If you were injured in a pedestrian or bicycle accident due to someone else’s negligence, reach out today.

 Contributory negligence is a law that states the plaintiff (the person who initiates the personal injury claim) is not allowed to recover any compensation for their injuries if they were in any way negligent in causing the accident.
 It does not matter how little the injured party is at fault – even if they were only 5% responsible for the accident, they will not be allowed to pursue compensation for their injuries or property damage.
 There are only five states in the country that still recognize contributory negligence laws: Alabama, Maryland, North Carolina, Virginia, and Washington, DC.

-Many accidents involving pedestrians and cyclists result in such catastrophic injuries that we tend to disregard the notion that the injured party could have played a role.
-However, here are some examples of how pedestrians and cyclists may have contributed to the accident they were involved in:
+Many accidents involving cyclists result in such catastrophic injuries that we tend to disregard the notion that the injured party could have played a role.
+However, here are some examples of how cyclists may have contributed to the accident they were involved in, such as making a sudden, unexpected move or riding the bike while drunk or high.

 While those five jurisdictions still practice strict contributory negligence laws, most states in America scrapped the law in favor of comparative negligence laws.
 This law allows the distribution of damages to both the plaintiff and the defendant that is proportional to their share of the blame.